-Mr Crowley was appointed as Company Secretary on December 2018.
+Mr Crowley was appointed as Company Secretary on 6 December 2018.

 Experience and expertise Mr Crowley is a practicing solicitor and a former Partner of Ernst & Young in Hong Kong and Australia, and of KPMG in Hong Kong.
 Mr Crowley is an experienced chairman, finance director and company secretary of ASX-listed companies, and is a former Senior Legal Member of the NSW Civil and Administrative Tribunal.
 He has been HT8 Secretary since December 2018.
+Tribunal.
+He has been HT8 Secretary since December 2018.